 Each year, tens of thousands of employment-based green cards are issued to foreign nationals.
 Typically, employment-based green cards are given to foreign nationals who have job offers from a U.S. employer.
 Most of these green cards are sponsored by employers or prospective employers.

-Employment-based visas are subdivided into four different preferences popularly known as EB-1 (first preference), EB-2 (second preference), EB-3 (third preference), and EB-4 (fourth preference).
 Each of these subcategories has different requirements.
-Some require that you possess extraordinary skills or advanced degrees while others are meant for skilled and unskilled workers.
+Some require that you possess extraordinary skills or advanced degrees, while others are meant for skilled and unskilled workers.

 Bring Your Family to the U.S.

-The U.S. immigration system allows for foreign employees to transfer to their company’s U.S. office and live in the country.
+The U.S. immigration system allows foreign employees to transfer to their company’s U.S. office and live in the country.
 So, for example, if you are employed by a multinational corporation in Vietnam and you are offered a job in Los Angeles at the same company, you may be eligible to work and live in the U.S.

-To do so, you must be eligible for the L-1 Intra Company Transfer visa.
+To do so, you must be eligible for the L-1 Intra-Company Transfer visa.
 You must hold a position as a:

 Once you have your L-1 visa and have worked for your company in the U.S. for at least 1 year, you can apply for a green card, which would give you permanent residency.
 You could apply for EB-2, EB-2 (NIW), or EB-3 green card.
 In some cases, you would have to ask your employer to sponsor your green card.